davidbrowne/dsga/DOCUMENTATION.md

 // dscal - double
 ```

-These length 1 vectors are not officially in GLSL, but they did change their fundamental types to behave as if they are.
+These length 1 vectors are not officially in GLSL, but GLSL did change the fundamental types to behave as if they are.
 We try to automatically convert from these to the underlying scalar type when we can.
 If there is a problem, just cast it to the underlying type.

 ```c++
 // length 2-4 vectors